avranilghosh/Tidydata_rep/README.md

 * 'CodeBook.md' - describes the variables, the data, and any transformations or work that has been performed to clean up the data

+* 'CODEBOOK.pdf' - describes the variables, the data, and any transformations or work that has been performed to clean up the data

 Pre-requisites and Steps:
 ===========================